Nelson, Lancashire: Recreation

+The town is home to several parks the most notable of which are Victoria Park and Marsden Park.
 The Heritage Trust for the North West have numerous campaigns and projects in the area.
-One of which has seen the restoration and conservation of a whole street of Victorian workers housing, a former primary school and cotton mill, as it was feared that the Industrial Heritage of the town was at risk.
+One has resulted in the restoration and conservation of a whole street of Victorian workers housing, a former primary school and cotton mill, as it was feared that the industrial heritage of the town was at risk.
 St Mary's Church is also another major project in the town, which is planned to open as an exhibition centre in Summer 2012.

 Media

-Nelson along with the neighbouring town of Colne are mentioned in the 1991 song, It's Grim Up North by the band KLF.
+Nelson along with the neighbouring town of Colne are mentioned in the 1991 song It's Grim Up North by the band KLF.

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter and the local relay TV transmitter located in the Forest of Pendle.

-Local radio for Nelson is currently provided by 2BR and BBC Radio Lancashire, and – since September 2007 – by community radio service Pendle Community Radio, aimed primarily at the local Asian community.
+Local radio for Nelson is currently provided by Capital Manchester and Lancashire formerly 2BR and BBC Radio Lancashire, and – since September 2007 – by community radio service Pendle Community Radio, aimed primarily at the local Asian community.
 There are two local newspapers: the Nelson Leader, published on Fridays, and the daily Lancashire Telegraph, which publishes a local edition for Burnley and Pendle.